-Accomplishing eternalism would would mean always knowing the fixed meaning of everything, and acting accordingly.
+Accomplishing eternalism would mean always knowing the fixed meaning of everything, and acting accordingly.
 That is impossible, because there are no fixed meanings.
 It’s also not possible to completely blind yourself to nebulosity, and not possible to always give in to the insane demands of supposed fixed meanings.

 Mainstream Christianity recognizes this, actually, with the doctrine of original sin.
 It is not possible for humans to avoid sin.
 Everyone is sometimes in conflict with eternal meaning.